thewill-i-am/SimulationMemoryConsume/README.md

 So that is going to be subtracted from the number of initial megabytes, logically the megabytes will be spent at some point when that happens there is a method <code>generateMemoryAlocation ()</code>, which basically what it does is allocate more memory if there is not enough , this has some interesting specs like:

-If the megabytes there are is greater than 28000 -> then only 31% more megabytes can be assigned to the current megabytes.
+<code>If the megabytes there are is greater than 28000 -> then only 31% more megabytes can be assigned to the current megabytes.</code>

-If the megabytes there are is less than 28000 -> then only 40% more megabytes can be assigned to the current megabytes.
+<code>If the megabytes there are is less than 28000 -> then only 40% more megabytes can be assigned to the current megabytes.</code>